markuskuehnle/bias-fairness-mvp/README.md

    - Should the binary label (`GoodFit`) and its associated probability be displayed to the user in the frontend?
    - Should the `XAI: Top 3 Features` be shown **only** for recommended candidates?
    - Should a start / introduction page be shown to the user?
+   - Randomized assignment to User Group?

 2. **Feature Visibility:**
    - Should features like `Sex`, `Age`, or `RaceDesc_*` be included in the `Top 3 Features` displayed to the user?

 3. **Candidate Pool Management:**
+   - Extend candidate pool with training data?
+   - Pre-predict instead of prediction in runtime?
    - How many candidates should be suggested in the frontend for the user to review?
    - What is the maximum number of candidates that can be invited?
    - How many selection rounds should a user complete?